collective/collective.developermanual/source/troubleshooting/unicode.rst

 safe_unicode()
 =====================

-Plone's core contain a helper function which allows you to safely decode strings to unicode without fear of UnicodeDecodeException.
+Plone's core contains a helper function which allows you to safely decode strings to unicode without fear of UnicodeDecodeException.
 Use this in your own code to decode unicode in the cases you are not sure if the input is 8-bit bytestrings or real unicode strings.